Dragonfly Cloud announces new enterprise security features - learn more

 • Ultra-low latency (<1 ms).

-• Higher availability and fault tolerance with Redis Sentinel and Cluster modes.
+• High availability with Redis Sentinel and Cluster modes.

-• Data persistence with snapshot and AOF (Append Only File).
+• Data persistence with RDB snapshots and AOF (Append Only File).

-• Supports various data structures and commands such as pub/sub messaging, transactions, geospatial indexes, and more.
+• Supports various data structures and commands like pub/sub, transactions, and geospatial indexes.

 What is Amazon ElastiCache?

-Amazon ElastiCache is a fully managed in-memory caching service provided by AWS that offers two dominant cache engines: Redis and Memcached.
-For the purpose of this article, we will focus on ElastiCache’s Redis offering.
-ElastiCache offers the convenience of using Redis without the burden of configuring, securing, and managing it at a low level.
+Amazon ElastiCache is a fully managed in-memory caching service provided by AWS that supports Redis and Memcached engines.
+For this article, the focus is on ElastiCache’s Redis offering.
+It allows users to leverage Redis without the operational burden of managing the underlying infrastructure.

 Key Features of ElastiCache (Redis):